 A groin or adductor strain is a common cause of medial leg and groin pain, especially among athletes.
-In this video, Dr. Travis Owens discusses the causes of groin pain.
+In this video, Travis Owens, DC discusses the causes of groin pain.
 He also explains signs or symptoms that may indicate you have a muscle strain, or an injury to any of the adductor muscles (the muscles on the inner side of the thigh).
 Additionally, he explains the way traditional health care approaches these injuries and ways Airrosti is different.
-Airrosti eliminates the pain associated with common injuries, such as pulls and strains, in an average of just three visits (based on patient-reported outcomes).
 Click here to learn more about what to expect at your first visit to Airrosti.

-A groin strain, also referred to as a pulled groin muscle, is an acute injury to the muscles on the inside of the thigh, known as the adductor muscles.
+A groin strain, also called a pulled groin muscle, is an acute injury to the muscles on the inside of the thigh, known as the adductor muscles.
 These muscles help to stabilize the trunk and move the legs inward.
-A strain typically occurs as a result of an athletic injury or awkward movement of the hip joint, which leads to stretching or tearing of the inner thigh muscles.
+A strain typically occurs because of an athletic injury or awkward movement of the hip joint, which leads to stretching or tearing of the inner thigh muscles.

-The adductor longus, running from the pubic region of the pelvis down the inner thigh, is the most commonly injured structure.
-Other muscles that are commonly injured include the medius, magnus and the gracilis.
+The adductor longus, running from the pubic region of the pelvis down the inner thigh, is the most common location of injury.
+Other muscles that are often injured include the Medius, Magnus and the Gracilis.

 Most commonly, strains in the groin muscles occur during acute muscle contraction, such as when kicking, pivoting, or skating.

 Groin pulls are common in people who play sports that require a lot of running and jumping.
-In particular, suddenly jumping or changing direction is a likely cause.
+Suddenly jumping or changing direction is a likely cause.
 These pulls often appear in people who play soccer and football, and they make up about 10% of all injuries in professional hockey players.

-Adductor strain is a common injury among those who engage in specific physical activity involving sudden acceleration or changing direction, including: soccer, hockey, football, basketball, tennis, figure skating, gymnastics, baseball, softball, sprinting, and martial arts.
+Adductor strain is a common injury among those who engage in specific physical activities involving sudden acceleration or changing direction, including soccer, hockey, football, basketball, tennis, figure skating, gymnastics, baseball, softball, sprinting, and martial arts.
 Failing to properly warm up, stretch, or be properly conditioned can increase your risk of injury.

 Other risk factors include: